hms-dbmi/chromoscope/docs/how-to-use.md

 ### Export

 #### PNG
-SVELT enables the export of a PNG image file of the entire visualization.
+Chromoscope enables the export of a PNG image file of the entire visualization.

 #### HTML
-SVELT also allows you to export an interactive webpage that contains the entire SVELT visualization as a single HTML file.
+Chromoscope also allows you to export an interactive webpage that contains the entire Chromoscope visualization as a single HTML file.

 #### JSON (Gosling Spec)
 To enable further fine-grained customization (e.g., changing colors or sizes), the entire interactive visualization can be exported as a Gosling JSON specification.
 This JSON values can be used directly on the Gosling Online Editor (https://gosling.js.org).